-The ASC will determine NSO eligibility to nominate athletes based on the HP2032+ sport strategy outcomes and the prioritisation of funding to ensure the right support gets to the right athletes to deliver medal-winning success at future Olympic, Paralympic and Commonwealth Games.
+To be eligible to nominate athletes, NSOs must meet the National HP Sport Eligibility framework.
+The ASC will prioritise funding based on the HP2032+ Sport Strategy outcomes to ensure the right support gets to the right athletes to deliver medal-winning success at future Olympic, Paralympic and Commonwealth Games.